 Hitherto, only the relationship between 2 substances (saturated steam and formaldehyde) has been examined.
-But in general a three-substance mixture is involved here because alcohol (alcohol/methanol e.g. 3%) is added to stabilize the formaldehyde.
-Alcohol has a high partial pressure and the alcohol content in the gaseous phase increases the pressure by around 10 mbar, whereas the formaldehyde increases it by only around 2-3 mbar.
-At 60 °C, a pressure increase of 8 mbar corresponds somewhat to a theoretical temperature increase of 1 K. This means that the partial pressure values of alcohol account for around 1 K and those of formaldehyde for around 0.5 K. Therefore when evaluating the theoretical saturated steam temperature, the partial pressure values must be taken into consideration.
+But in general a three-substance mixture is involved here because alcohol (alcohol/methanol e. g.
+3%) is added to stabilize the formaldehyde.
+Alcohol has a high partial pressure and the alcohol content increases the pressure by around 10-20 mbar, whereas the formaldehyde increases it by only around 3 mbar.
+At 60 °C, a pressure increase of 8 mbar corresponds somewhat to a temperature increase of 1 °C. This means that the partial pressure values of alcohol account for around 1-2 °C and those of formaldehyde for around 0.5 °C. When carrying out parametric measurements this could incorrectly simulate the presence of a non-existent saturated steam condition, of overheating or of overshooting of the temperature range in the case of pressure-controlled processes when using, for instance, higher alcohol values of around 10 % alcohol.
+Therefore when evaluating the theoretical saturated steam temperature, the partial pressure values must be taken into consideration.

-6 Description of the Sterilisation Phases (step e of 2.2)
+6 Description of the Sterilisation Phases (step e) of Section 2.2

-The sterilisation phases differ from each other in the different processes in that different hold times are used, depending on the temperature and the effective formaldehyde concentration on or in the device, respectively.
+The sterilisation phases differ from each other in the different processes in that different hold times are used, depending on the temperature and the effective formaldehyde concentration on the device.

 Most processes ensure that during the sterilisation time the temperature is maintained within defined limits under steam saturation conditions from the active solution.
-Furthermore, process control must be managed such that the formaldehyde concentration in the condensate film is sufficient at all contaminated inner and outer surfaces for effective sterilisation.
+Furthermore, process control must be mainaged such that the formaldehyde concentration in the condensate film is sufficient at all sites of action for effective sterilisation.
 Therefore provision must be made for a moisture film with the active formaldehyde concentration during the hold time.
+This is done for example by means of constant barometrically compensated pressure-controlled feeding of the steamformaldehyde mixture in the saturation range throughout the entire hold time, while at the same time removing the collected condensate from the chamber.
+In this way the formaldehyde consumed by the process is replaced and drying prevented, (e. g. "deactivation" by means of hydrate formation, "consumption" in packaging on the journey through the hollow device or by water accumulation).